MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/LocalFunctionality/Norway/electronic-payments-to-vendors-in-norway.md

 2. The bank's software receives the payments and transfers payments to the bank.

-3. The bank receives the payments and sends the first\-time return receipt to [!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)] using the bank's software.
+3. The bank receives the payments and sends the first\-time return receipt to ADD INCLUDE<!--[!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)]--> using the bank's software.

-4. The bank executes the payments and sends the settlement return \(second\-time return receipt\) to [!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)] using the bank's software where the payments are posted.
+4. The bank executes the payments and sends the settlement return \(second\-time return receipt\) to ADD INCLUDE<!--[!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)]--> using the bank's software where the payments are posted.

 ## Vendor Payment Requirements
  If the payment transactions do not fulfill the requirements, an error message appears and you cannot create a payment file for transfers to the bank.
 The following criteria must be met when you process payments to vendors: